condmatphys/mesoscoPy/docs/start/overview.rst

 At the moment, *mesoscoPy* allows the use of the following equipments:

-- **Lock-in amplifiers**: Zurich Instruments MFLI, SRS 830 (work in progress)
+- **Lock-in amplifiers**: Zurich Instruments MFLI, SRS 830
-- **DC voltage source**: Keithley 2400 and 2600 series
+- **DC source-measurement units**: Keithley 2400 and 2600 series
-- **cryostats & superconducting magnets**: Oxford Instruments Triton (temperature + magnet), Oxford
-  Instruments Mercury iPS (magnet), Oxford Instruments Mercury iTC (temperature).
+- **cryostats & superconducting magnets**: Oxford Instruments Triton (temperature + magnet), Oxford Instruments Mercury iPS (magnet), Oxford Instruments IPS120 (magnet), Oxford Instruments Mercury iTC (temperature), Oxford Instruments ITC503 (temperature)
-- **Signal generator**: R&S SMB 100A
+- **Signal generator**: R&S SMB 100A (rf), SRS CS580 (ac+dc current source)

 A number of other instruments can be added, thanks to the use of QCoDeS as a low level background interface.

-*mesoscoPy* offers a unified model for viewing and handling measurement sweeps and aps.
-It saves all the data in SQL databases, that can be easily accessed, and the data easily plot.
+*mesoscoPy* offers a unified model for viewing and handling measurement sweeps.
+It saves all the data in SQL databases, that can be easily accessed.
+In addition, the data can be easily plotted with publication quality.

-example
+Example
 -------

 The following code shows an example of python code to measure 2 lock-ins while